 Of course there are different levels of patrol person.
 But those setting off avalanche bombs, performing rescues and checking safety are not new to the role.
 Pay is good but the work is demanding and can be stressful.

 While you are out on the slopes most of the time, it is not spent doing what you wish.
 You’ll get to have some fun fresh tracks on a powder days but you’ll also help fit barriers and take injured people down the mountain.
+But easily one of the best jobs in a ski resort.

 You’ll learn to climb, tour and deal with glacial terrain learning a raft of mountaineering skills and safety expertise.
 However once you are qualified the world of snow sports is your oyster.
 Easily one of the best careers for skiers and snowboarders.